Why One Wandering Incident Means It Could Happen Again

 If your loved one living with dementia has ever wandered — even once — it can feel like one of the scariest moments of caregiving.
 You may tell yourself, “Maybe it was just a one-time thing.”
 But research shows otherwise.

 In fact, MedicAlert, in partnership with the University of Waterloo, studied wandering among older adult MedicAlert subscribers and found that a previous wandering incident is the strongest predictor of future risk.
-The findings, published in BMC Geriatrics in the study “Factors Associated With a History of Critical Wandering Among MedicAlert Subscribers” (read the study here), confirm what many caregivers have experienced firsthand: once wandering happens, it is very likely to happen again.
+The findings, published in BMC Geriatrics in the study “Factors Associated With a History of Critical Wandering Among MedicAlert Subscribers” (read the study here), confirm what many caregivers have experienced firsthand: once wandering happens, it could very possibly happen again.

 Why This Finding Is So Important